 The winner of Best Play will take home a prize of $3,000, 2nd place $2,000, and 3rd place $1,000.
 The winner of the Nancy Cato Audience Choice Award wins a cash prize donated by the family of the late Nancy Cato.

 The Noosa Arts Theatre National One-Act Playwriting Competition attracts entries from playwrights throughout Australia, New Zealand and the USA.

-This playwriting competition offers a unique opportunity for the winning playwrights to see their new work performed on stage at the Noosa Arts Theatre One-Act Play Festival, for a 9 performance season over 2 weeks each June, as part of the Noosa Longweekend 10 day cultural festival - fast becoming one of the nations top cultural festivals.
+This playwriting competition offers a unique opportunity for the winning playwrights to see their new work performed on stage at the Noosa Arts Theatre One-Act Play Festival, for a 11 performance season over 3 weeks in July as part of the Noosa Longweekend 10 day cultural festival - fast becoming one of the nations top cultural festivals.

 During the Festival, the audience is asked at each performance to vote for the ‘Nancy Cato Audience Choice Award', with prize money plus a publishing contract for the winning script.

 Presentations of Awards take place after the final performance.